zyxiaoyuer/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 - Step 3: create new environment named `staging` if it doesn't exist.
 - Step 4: open config file `.fx/configs/config.staging.json`.
 - Step 5: update the same property of step 2 to `myapp(staging)`.
+- Step 6: run provision command against `dev` and `staging` environment to update the app name in remote environments.
+For how to run provision command with Teams Toolkit, you can refer to [this document](provision.md#provision-using-teams-toolkit) for more details.

 ### Example 2: customize Teams App description for different environment